Central TX Lawyer:Texas Juvenile Law

 (5) the child has previously been found to be a delinquent child or has previously been convicted of a penal offense punishable by a term in jail or prison and is likely to commit an offense if released.

-If a child is taken into custody by the police, by law the child must have a detention hearing within 48 hours from the time he or she is taken into custody.
+If a child is taken into custody by the police, by law the child must have a juvenile detention hearing within 48 hours from the time he or she is taken into custody.
 At this initial hearing, a judicial determination of probable cause is made.
 This initial hearing cannot be waived.
 If the child is detained further, the next detention hearing must be made before the tenth working day after the initial detention order.

 Subsequent detention hearings must be held every 10-15 working days, unless waived.